aymns/Tasker/README.md

-#Tasker
+# Tasker

-Simple task manager, to control the maximum number of tasks can be run
+Simple task manager, to control the maximum number of tasks that can be run asynchronously.